DIPlib/diplib/src/documentation/viewer.md

   dimension(s).
 If slice projection is used, this will also affect the slices that are being visualized in the other projections.

+  Shift-left-dragging sets the projection ROI.
+The ROI edge closest to the cursor is selected to be moved.
+This is only available when minimum, mean, or maximum projection is used.

   Middle-dragging gives some limited control over the relative sizes of the three projections.